 Frederic Whitehurst had what it takes to change the FBI forever.
 A highly decorated three tour veteran of the Vietnam War, the youngest recipient of the Navy Medal for Heroism, a Ph.D.
 From Duke University in Chemistry, along with a Post Doc.
 Degree from Texas A&M. He advanced quickly up the ranks of the FBI and soon became a Supervisory Special Agent and the FBI’s top explosive expert.
 By the time his whistleblowing was done, he had forced the FBI to accredit its laboratory and obtained outside oversight of the FBI for the first time in history.
 His whistleblower case forced President Clinton to issue a directive granting whistleblower rights to every FBI agent.
 Whitehurst obtained a record-breaking $1.4 million settlement with the government.

-Whitehurst hired the attorney at Kohn, Kohn and Colapinto to help him blow the whistle.
+Whitehurst hired the attorneys at Kohn, Kohn and Colapinto to help him blow the whistle.
 However, because he had the highest possible security clearances, and because he was involved in the most sensitive terrorist case of the decade, the Attorney General tried to block him from even talking to his counsel and threatened him with prosecution if he revealed anything outside of the narrow confines of the FBI or DOJ.

 Boxed in, Whitehurst made a bold move.
 He wrote two memos outlining the forensic misconduct that was undermining the integrity of the prosecution of the World Trade Center suspected terrorists.
 He gave these memos to agents from the Justice Department.
 They were eventually sent up the chain of command and landed on the desk of the Judge hearing the World Trade Center bombing case.
 The Judge immediately recognized that these memos contained what is known as Brady information, i.e., information that could impact whether or not a defendant could be found guilty.
 The Judge ordered the FBI to make Whitehurst available to questioning by the attorneys for the defendants.